NCAR/DART/guide/qceff_probit.rst

 Default values
 ---------------

-If a quantity is not in the qcf table, the following default values are used:
+If a quantity is not in the qceff table, the following default values are used:

   * filter_kind (default EAKF)